A major contributor to the rail industry in the region

 Alstom’s sites in Kazakhstan

-The freight locomotives are now fully assembled at EKZ, the full assembly of passenger locos will start in 2019.
+The freight locomotives are now fully assembled at EKZ, the full assembly of passenger locos has been started in 2019.

-EKZ employs 500 people and is working on supplying and maintaining the Prima electric locomotives ordered by KTZ for 2020.
-As of March 2019, 50 KZ8A freight locomotives and 20 KZ4AT passenger locomotives are already in commercial operation on Kazakhstan’s rail lines.
+As of April 2020, EKZ employs more than 650 people and is working on supplying and maintaining the Prima electric locomotives ordered by KTZ.
+53 KZ8A freight locomotives and 20 KZ4AT passenger locomotives are already in commercial operation on Kazakhstan’s rail lines.

 KEP JV in Almaty

 KEP was formed in 2012 and was awarded a €90 million contract for the supply of 10,000 point machines to KTZ.
-Today KEP is owned 50/50 by Alstom and Special Oil Projects.
+Today KEP is owned 50/50 by Alstom and SOP Trade.
 With a total surface of 2,870m2, KEP employs 55 people and is working on supplying the point machines P80 to KTZ.
-As of March 2019, 2,820 point machines have been in commercial operation and have proven to be reliable and suitable for Kazakhstan’s rail lines.
+As of April 2020, 3,120 point machines have been in commercial operation and have proven to be reliable and suitable for Kazakhstan’s rail lines.

 Alstom’s P80 is a wayside electromechanical point machine designed to operate with no need of periodic maintenance while providing the highest level of safety.